12 Stunning Hilo Hawaii Beaches and Nearby Shores Worth Going

 Honolii Beach Park

 The last beach on my list of the best beaches in Hilo is one just a few miles north, and it’s a treasure.
-Honolii Beach isn’t the best swim beach, but you should make time to check it out!
+Honolii Beach isn’t the best swim beach, but you should check it out!

-It’s a prime spot for experienced surfers, besides just being an absolutely beautiful setting.
+It’s a prime spot for experienced surfers besides being an absolutely beautiful setting.

 There’s jet-black volcanic sand, dense forests of tall trees, and an alcove with sea glass.
-At the northern end of the beach, there’s a calm area where the river meets the ocean and it’s perfect for swimming with kids.
+At the beach’s northern end, there’s a calm area where the river meets the ocean and it’s perfect for swimming with kids.

 There are restrooms and showers, as well.
 Just be prepared to walk down a long stairway from the parking lot and road above.